It might be a small city but there are so many things to do in Chester, making it a great place for a romantic weekend break.

 Chester’s Roman city walls are a constant reminder of the city’s past and add a beautifully unique charm.
 The red, sandstone defences follow you around the city and you can’t visit Chester without walking along the walls.
 Chester is the only city in Britain that still has the entire circuit of its city walls in place so you can hop on at any point.
 There are stone steps dotted all around the city centre.

 In the summer months there are lots of options for boat trips along the River Dee.
 Just walk down to the river near the bandstand and the boat touts will catch your eye.
-If you’d rather get involved then you can hire a pedalo or a rowing boat too.
+If you’d rather get involved then you can hire a pedalo or a rowing boat too which are available during the summer.
 It’s a lovely way to see the city from a different angle and admire all the beautiful river-front houses.

 Storyhouse is a cultural attraction in the city centre and makes a perfect place to take a break from walking.
 It was an old cinema and has been converted into a cultural space including a library, a theatre, a cinema, a coffee shop, a bar/restaurant.
 You’ll find lots of information about events and things to do in Chester while you’re there so it’s worth popping in for a look around.